cinprens/Whisper-GUI/README.md

-# Whisper Transcriber & Translator
+Whisper Transcriber & Translator

-This project is a Python-based GUI application that uses OpenAI's Whisper model for audio transcription and Google Translate for text translation.
-It supports multiple languages, GPU acceleration, and allows users to save transcriptions and translations as text files.
+This project is a Python GUI application that utilizes OpenAI's Whisper model for audio transcription and Google Translate for text translation.
+It supports multiple languages, GPU acceleration, real-time system monitoring, and provides options for saving transcriptions and translations.

 ## Features